 Two good reasons to admire sloths from afar are:

 - When humans touch or hold sloths, the sloth may become disoriented and do something unexpected, like bite you or swipe their claws at you.
+The fact that sloths have terrible eyesight makes things that much more difficult for them (and that much more unpredictable for humans).

 Are Sloths Dangerous When They’re Around Other Animals?